Sorry, you need to enable JavaScript to visit this website.

 About Department

 Rural development is the main pillar of state development.
-Rural Odisha has lagged behind in development because of many historical reasons.
-The thrust of policies and programmes of the Panchayati Raj Department is on all-around economic development and social justice through empowerment.
-The activities of the Panchayati Raj Department can be classified into the following categories:
+The thrust of policies and programmes of the Panchayati Raj & Drinking Water Department is on all-around economic development and social justice through empowerment.
+The activities of the Panchayati Raj & Drinking Water Department can be classified into the following categories:

 Panchayati Raj Institutions (PRIs)